Foreign Withholding Tax Leakage and ETF Performance Implications

 As the market grows, ETF managers must seek new ways to remain competitive amongst the array of options available to institutions and individuals seeking to diversify their portfolios.
 One of the crucial considerations for the discerning customer when selecting an ETF is fund performance, yet in many cases ETF managers are foregoing the opportunity to maximize fund performance and return-on-investment for their investors as a result of suffering preventable foreign tax.

-This article highlights how understanding the complexities of foreign withholding tax (WHT), its implication for fund performance, and the methods of reclamation and relief available to U.S.-domiciled ETFs could be a significant factor in remaining competitive amongst other funds.
+This article highlights how understanding the complexities of foreign withholding tax (WHT), its implication for EFT performance, and the methods of reclamation and relief available to U.S.-domiciled ETFs could be a significant factor in remaining competitive amongst other funds.

 Withholding taxes explained